curl/everything-curl/http-basics.md

     User-agent: curl/2000
     Host: example.com

-... the server could respond with something like below, with response headers and a response body ('hello').
+…the server could respond with something like below, with response headers and a response body ('hello').
 The first line in the response also contains the response code and the specific version the server supports: